aidenaslam/Data_Science_Portfolio/README.md

 # Data Science Portfolio
-This page summarises my data science portfolio.
-Please do get in touch with me if you have any questions.
+Thank you for visiting my portfolio - the first four projects are from my Master's degree and full reports on these projects are available upon request.
+Most of my work has been focused on machine learning and my intentions for future projects include text classification and the deployment of models.
+Please do get in touch with me if you have any questions or feedback on my work.

 * [Road Traffic Accidents in the UK (2005-2015)](https://github.com/aidenaslam/UK_Road_Accidents): the UK government is consistently looking for new ways to improve road safety.
 This project utilised recurrent neural networks and clustering to predict the number of road accidents and help identify the areas of improvement needed in road safety in the UK.